MileHacker Logo

 Cycling Environment

-Tehran's urban arrangement and heavy traffic do not turn it into a very bicycle-friendly city for tourists.
+Tehran's urban arrangement and heavy traffic do not make it a very bicycle-friendly city for tourists.

 • Dedicated bike lanes are rare outside of some parks.